Electroless Nickel / Immersion Gold (ENIG)

 “RAIG” Immersion Gold

 This palladium catalyst is the activator for the electroless nickel plating of fine pattern PCBs.
 While traditional activators often have bridging issues with fine patterns, MFD-5 deposits more palladium on the copper, reducing the risk of skip plating and eliminating the potential for bridging between pads.
-Stable, chloride-free bath operates between 77-95°F; immersion time is 1-3 minutes.
-Needs charging less often!
+Stable, chloride-free bath operates between 77-95°F; immersion time is 0.5 to 3 minutes.
+Needs changing less often!

 MSL-17 is an anti-tarnish coating for ENIG designed for severe storage conditions such as high humidity or high pollution.
 Nanosealer often allows the use of thinner gold coatings while preserving solderability.